andyguo0228/8-Week-SQL-Challenge/README.md

-# SQL Challenge Repository
+# SQL Challenge

-This repository is dedicated to the SQL Challenge, a series of case studies designed to test and improve my SQL skills through real-world scenarios.
+This repository is a series of case studies designed to test and improve my SQL skills through real-world scenarios.
 Each case study focuses on a different business, providing a unique dataset and a set of questions to solve using SQL.
+All the information about the case studies and datasets can be found at [https://8weeksqlchallenge.com/](https://8weeksqlchallenge.com/)

 ## Case Studies